Uses

 As of today, 09/05/2021, I've upgraded my desktop.

 I still use a custom made desktop that I’ve built, updated for 2021!
-It now has an AMD Ryzen 5 5600X with 32GB of RAM Kingston HyperX Fury RGB 32GB DDR4 3200Mhz PC-25600, still an MSI GTX 970 4GB (it's impossible to buy a GPU nowdays without paying scalper prices, so I'll keep this for now.
-Also new, 4 Kingston 480GB A400 SSD’s, and 1 SSD M.2 2280 Kingston A2000 500GB 3D TLC NVMe.
+It now has an AMD Ryzen 5 5600X with 32GB of RAM Kingston HyperX Fury RGB 32GB DDR4 3200Mhz PC-25600, and a "new" Radeon RX 6700 XT 12GB!
+Also, 4 Kingston 480GB A400 SSD’s, and 1 SSD M.2 2280 Kingston A2000 500GB 3D TLC NVMe.
 All inside a beautiful black Fractal Design Define R5.
-I'm still using the amazing AOC CU34G2X/BK 34" curved gaming monitor with 144 Hz.
-It's one of my latest upgrades, and it's awesome.
-It was a great upgrade, and the computer feels as snappy as ever.
+I'm still using the amazing AOC CU34G2X/BK 34" curved gaming monitor with 144 Hz, which now rests on a Jarvis Single Monitor Arm.
+It was, and still is, a great upgrade, and the computer feels as snappy as ever.

 Fractal Design Define R5